 ABOUT US

-SMU Peer Helpers is a student body made up of caring individuals who are passionate about becoming better supporters to our peers.
-The SMU Peer Helping Initiative was started in 2004 and was Singapore’s first and only formal peer helping programme for the education sector.
+SMU Peer Helpers is a student body comprised of caring individuals who are passionate about becoming better supporters of our peers.
+The SMU Peer Helping Initiative was started in 2004 and is Singapore’s first formal peer helping programme for the education sector.

 KEY EVENTS